Former President George H.W. Bush and wife hospitalized

 Former President George H.W.
-Bush was admitted Wednesday to the intensive care unit of a Houston hospital with pneumonia, and his wife, Barbara, was hospitalized as a precaution after suffering fatigue and coughing, a spokesman said.
+Bush and his wife, Barbara, remain hospitalized in Houston, where he was in intensive care for pneumonia and she was being watched after complaining of fatigue and coughing.

-The 92-year-old former president, who had been hospitalized since Saturday, underwent a procedure "to protect and clear his airway that required sedation," family spokesman Jim McGrath said in a statement.
+The 92-year-old former president went into the ICU on Wednesday and underwent a procedure "to protect and clear his airway that required sedation," family spokesman Jim McGrath said in a statement.

-Bush was stable and resting comfortably at Houston Methodist Hospital, where he was to stay for observation, the statement said.
+Bush was stable and resting comfortably at Houston Methodist Hospital, McGrath said.

 "I don't think there's a whole lot of money to be gained betting against George Bush," McGrath said.
 "We're just kind of in a wait-and-see mode."